 Margot Jarvis Genger - Poet, videographer, teacher, truck driver, wife, and mother of two.
-Her poems have been published in The North Coast View, HSU Toyon, California Association for the Gifted Quarterly, and also appear in her chap books; Before Waterfalls and Middle Chapter.
+Previously, her poems were published in The North Coast View, HSU Toyon, California Association for the Gifted Quarterly, and also appeared in her chapbooks; Before Waterfalls and Middle Chapter.

 I'm only funny by accident.
 I can't tell a joke.
 According to my daughter, I'm as deep as the Marianas Trench, she is just a puddle, and my husband is mist.
 Does that make my son rain?
 The gift is that we can still connect.
 My husband is my rock and my children are my pride.